Oils and Butters

 Natural source of Vitamin E. Helps to protect sensitive skin from external elements by providing a moisture-retaining barrier to the environment.

-Coconut Oil (Cocus Nucifera) - Country of Origin, Philippines.
+Coconut Oil (Cocus Nucifera)

 Said to have great antioxidant properties as well as being anti-bacterial.